-Submissions for each portfolio contain supporting studies in the form of sketchbooks, pieces outside the sketchbook and final larger personal responses to the set themes, such as 'Magnified Surface and Texture' in Year 10 and 'An Environmental Response' in Year 11.
+Submissions for each portfolio contain supporting studies in the form of sketchbooks, pieces outside the sketchbook and final larger personal responses to the set themes, such as "Structures, "Inside/Outside" and "I, Me, Mine".

-From these set themes you will generate and explore potential lines of enquiry using a large range of media including: oil and acrylic painting, printmaking, photography, darkroom photography and digital manipulation, mixed-media/ three-dimensional materials, chalk pastel, charcoal, watercolour and ink.
+From these set themes you will generate and explore potential lines of enquiry using a large range of media including: oil and acrylic painting, printmaking, photography, darkroom photography and digital manipulation, mixed-media/three-dimensional materials, chalk pastel, charcoal, watercolour and ink.

 Throughout Years 10 and 11, visiting galleries will reinforce your understanding of critical art history and enable you to draw from live paintings, drawings and sculptures.

-Find out more at: http://gualifications.pearson.com/en/qualifications/edexcel-gcses/art-and-design-2016.html
+https://qualifications.pearson. com/en/qualifications/edexcelgcses/art-and-design-2016.html

 Coursework

-Unit 1: Personal portfolio in Art & Design (60%) Exam - end of Year 11 Unit 2: Externally-set assignment in Art & Design (40%)
+Unit 1: Personal portfolio

+in Art & Design (60%)

+Exam - end of Year 11

+Unit 2: Externally-set assignment in Art & Design (40%)